cilium/cilium/Documentation/contributing/testing/e2e.rst

 ^^^^^^^^^^^^^

 This method will run just after each test and before ``AfterFailed`` and ``AfterEach``.
-The main reason of this method is to to perform some assertions for a group of tests.
+The main reason of this method is to perform some assertions for a group of tests.
 A good example of using a global ``JustAfterEach`` function is for deadlock detection, which checks the Cilium logs for deadlocks that may have occurred in the duration of the tests.